Grandjean House: The Collin family

 The property was listed in the new cadastre of 1756 as No. 159 in St. Ann's East Quarter (Sankt Annæ Øster Kvarter).
 It was owned by Jonas Baltzersen Collin (1705–1770) at that time.
 He was active as a merchant, industrialist and director of the Class Lottery.
 On his death, the property passed to his son Niels Collin (1736–1797).

 The property was home to three households at the time of the 1787 census.
 Niels Collin resided in the building with his wife Ingeborg (née Bolte), their 11-year-old son Jonas, his sister-in-law sister Marta Bolte and one maid.
 Thiel Erich Stibolt, a naval officer with rank of commander-captain, resided in the building with his wife Chatrina Bille, their two daughters (aged 23 and 28), one male servant, two maids and one lodger (a cadet).
 The third household consisted of Niels Lange, his wife Pouline Wildschiøt and a maid.

 Ingebrog Collin kept the property after her husband's death.

-The property was again home three households at the 1801 census.
+The property was again home to three households at the 1801 census.
 Ingeborg Collin resided in the building with her son Jonas Collin (then registered as a surveyor), her sister Margrethe Bolten and one maid.
 Jacob Buntzen, a customs officer, resided in the building with his wife Elisabeth (née Rothe), their two children (aged 11 and 22) and one maid.
 Søren Petersen Kiær, a textile merchant (hosekræmmeren), resided in the building with his wife Wilhelmine Wyrtzen, their two-year-old son Peter Wilhelm Kiær, two employees in Kiær's textile business (one of them an apprentice) and one maid.

 The property was again listed as No. 159 in the new cadastre of 1806.
 It was still owned by Ingeborg Collin at that time.

 The property was later passed to Jonas Collin.
-Allegedly, Jonas Collin decided to move when it rained through the ceiling and onto the table in the presence of Bertel Thorvaldsen.
-In 1839. he therefore purchased Amaliegade (No. 9).
+Allegedly, he decided to move when it rained through the ceiling and onto the table in the presence of Bertel Thorvaldsen.
+In 1839, he therefore purchased Amaliegade (No. 9).